tmacwill/understanding-computers/content/src/chapters/email.markdown

 ## Sending Emails with SMTP

-Just as a web server was responsible for responding to clients' HTTP requests, a server will also be responsible for sending and receiving emails. **SMTP**, or simple mail transfer protocol, will be our weapon of choice for email delivery.
+Just as a web server was responsible for responding to clients' HTTP requests, a server will also be responsible for sending and receiving emails. **SMTP**, or Simple Mail Transfer Protocol, will be our weapon of choice for email delivery.
 When Alice sends an email to her good friend Bob, two SMTP servers will be involved: Alice will need an SMTP server to send an email, and Bob will need an SMTP server so the mail can be delivered.

 As the "simple" in SMTP suggests, sending and receiving emails actually isn't too complicated a process!
 First, you'll sit down at an email client (also called a mail user agent, or MUA), whether that be an app on your phone or an interface on the web.
 On your client of choice, you can compose a message, as well as choose a subject, recipients, CC'd (or carbon copied) recipients, and BCC'd (or blind carbon copied) recipients.
 For the sake of this example, let's say you're using Gmail, though this same process will apply if you're on another client like Mailbox on your iPhone or Outlook on your desktop.
 Once you hit send, your message will be sent to an SMTP server (also called an MDA, or mail delivery agent) owned and managed by Gmail.
 Since services like Gmail are pretty popular, there's a good chance that you're not the only one trying to send an email at any given point in time.
 So, your message will probably join a queue of other email messages on an SMTP server; to be fair to its customers, Gmail will handle the messages in the order they come in.